ppapahr/Information-Retrieval-2021/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-The usage of the program is easy, thanks to a simple user interface where queries can be submitted through a Search bar, and results will be accessible after the user presses the " search " button, with his desired criteria chosen on a secondary set of buttons.
-The results will be presented in a list with the relevant document IDs as well as other highlighted information as explained furthermore below.
+The usage of the search engine is easy, thanks to a simple graphic user interface, developed with Java Swing.
+The GUI consists of a search bar, where the user can write his queries, a search button and five field buttons to choose from, depending on where on the documents the user wants to search.
+The available choices are search by author, search by abstract, search by title, search by body-text and search in all of the above fields.
+The results found by the search engine are returned in the main page of the application, with the words from the query highlighted inside.
+More information to this is explained below.

 ## General
 The purpose of the search engine that is going to be implemented is the retrieval of COVID-19 related articles, by several search criteria that the user can define.
 The scientificity of the stored documents will make it easier for a user to safely and accurately search for possible correlations between COVID and other diseases or even statistical data about the growth of the virus.
 Another use case of the search could be as simple as searching for specific authors based on their credibility in order to read their articles.